 Where can I find them?

 All the processions (about 40 of them) start and finish in their own churches or chapels, but they all share a common route along the Alameda Principal, Calle Larios and the start of Calle Granada.
-Many also go past the Cathedral.
+All also go past the Cathedral.

 Which are the best processions at Easter in Malaga?

 Everyone has their own favourites and they’re all spectacular and moving in their own way.
 Highlights in Malaga include:

 - Sunday 24 March – Palm Sunday – the most cheerful and made up mostly of children carrying palm leaves.

 - Monday 25 March – Los Gitanos.
 Gypsies accompany their Christ and virgin figures with song and dance as they make their way round the city centre